Joojl/Joojl/README.md

 - 👋 Hi, I’m @Joojl
-- 👀 I’m interested in computers, motorcycles, friends and family
+- 👀 I’m interested in software, hardware, motorcycles, friends and family
-- 🌱 I’m currently learning to handle my constant headache called Java
+- 🌱 I’m currently improving my Java skills
-- 💞️ I’m looking to collaborate on anything that may improve my non existent skill
 - 📫 How to reach me: joeln.93@gmail.com or in other parts of cyberspace

 <!---